 Regular Decision-The application deadline is April 1.
 Applications will be reviewed on a rolling basis with first notification on December 15.
 Students submitting applications after November 15 will be notified within four weeks following the completion of their application file.
 To secure their place in the incoming class, admitted students must submit the admission deposit of \$300 by May 1.
+After June 1, any application submitted by the published deadline will be considered for admission and reviewed with those materials that have been received by the Admissions Office.

 Spring Admission-The application deadline is December 15.
 Priority consideration is given to applications completed by November 1.
 Admissions decisions are generally mailed within two weeks of completing an application file, beginning November 15.
-Admitted students are required to submit the \$300 admissions deposit by December 19 to secure their place in the incoming spring class.
+Admitted students are required to submit the \$300 admissions deposit by December 18 to secure their place in the incoming spring class.